architech-boards/T1040/source/qs.rst

 -----------------

 This document will guide you from installing the **Linux® SDK 1.7 for QorIQ® Processors of NXP** on a Ubuntu **14.04** and build all the files necessary to run the board.
 It's a simple guide "ready to go" in order to be able to create your own Linux distribution from scratch reading this only page.
-The binaries generated will be installed in the NOR flash if the board.
+The binaries generated will be installed in the NOR flash of the board.
 The Yocto Project is used in this SDK, this is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded boards products.
 At the end of the next steps you will have a linux system ready to boot on your board **T1040RDB**.

 The first step to do is preparing on the host machine a linux operating system.
 In this guide we have used a virtual machine in order to develop on the SDK.
-So the first step is installing a virtual machine with Ubuntu 14.04 32bit.
+So the first step is installing a virtual machine with **Ubuntu 14.04 32bit**.

 Download VirtualBox
 ===================